anasLearn/AI_ztag/description.md

 The two teams start from opposite sides of the field.

+## Solution
 #### Strategy
-Each zombie chases the nearest human of the other team Each Human goes through the checkpoints.
+Each zombie chases the nearest healthy human of the other team.
+If all the humans of the other team are infected, the zombies chase them to make sure they don't get healed by a doctor.
+Each Human goes through the checkpoints.
 If the Human is infected, he/she goes to the nearest doctor.
 Each Doctor goes to the nearest infected human from the same team.
+If all the humans from the same team are healthy, the doctor moves randomly in the field.

 #### 1st milestone:
 Implement a simulation of the game with each team starting with 10 players (9 Humans + 1 Zombie)